Effluent System: Dave's Upgrade From Discharge Consent

 Nevada Effluent Management Specialist

-Due to the farm’s landscape, more pipeline than usual was required, however a combination of low-pressure Greenback travelling irrigators and Sabre electric PC pumps means there are no compromises when it comes to pressure and flow.
+Due to the farm’s landscape, more pipeline than usual was required, however a combination of low-pressure Greenback travelling irrigators and electric Progressive Cavity pumps means there are no compromises when it comes to pressure and flow.

 Michael Prestidge